 Sec.
-1004.
-Prohibition of Smoking in Outdoor Places of Employment
+1005.
+Prohibition of Smoking in Enclosed Places of Employment

-- A. Smoking shall be prohibited in all outdoor places of employment where two or more employees are required to be in the course of their employment.
-This includes, without limitation, work areas, construction sites, temporary offices such as trailers, restroom facilities, and vehicles. - B. This prohibition on smoking shall be communicated to all existing employees by the effective date of this Article and to all prospective employees upon their application for employment.
+- A. Smoking shall be prohibited in all enclosed areas of places of employment without exception.
+This includes, without limitation, common work areas, auditoriums, classrooms, conference and meeting rooms, private offices, elevators, hallways, medical facilities, cafeterias, employee lounges, stairs, restrooms, vehicles, and all other enclosed facilities. - B. This prohibition on smoking shall be communicated to all existing employees by the effective date of this Article and to all prospective employees upon their application for employment.